The Jesuit Relations: Context within France

-These Relations were written during the Counter-Reformation in Europe, during which Catholicism gained popularity and the Church reformed itself.
-The Jesuits grew in power during this period, even achieving influence within Louis XIV's court.
+The Relations were written during the Counter-Reformation in Europe, during which Catholicism gained popularity and the Church renewed itself.
+The Jesuits grew in power during this period, even achieving influence within King Louis XIV's court.
 This garnered suspicion and rivalry from other religious sects.
 This rivalry could potentially be a factor that propelled the Jesuits to carefully select the information they included in the Relations.

-Le Jeune wrote in the Relations his ideas of how the land in New France should be used; natural resources New France could offer France, and possibility of increased employment of Frenchmen in New France.
-Le Jeune also wrote in the Relations about the poverty of Indigenous people, comparing them to France's poor.
-This was largely to further convince French government of the urgency of colonizing and to justify colonization as bringing wealth to Indigenous people, rather than an inherently violent process.
-In fact, it is made clear that a main goal of these Relations was to further not only Jesuit religious interests, but French economic interests.
+Le Jeune wrote in the Relations his ideas of how the land in New France should be used, the natural resources New France could offer France, and the possibility of increased employment of Frenchmen in New France.
+Le Jeune also wrote in the Relations of the poverty of indigenous people, comparing them to France's poor.
+This was largely to further convince the French government of the urgency of colonialization and to justify it as bringing wealth to indigenous people, rather than it being inherently violent.
+In fact, a primary objective of the Relations was to promote not only Jesuit religious interests but also French economic interests.